 SOCKS proxies can work with most connections or protocols.

 With a SOCKS proxy, you can access websites that prevent regular internet access using a firewall.
-Moreover, it can also be used to grant access for a TCP that has been blocked.
+Moreover, it can also be used to grant access to a TCP that has been blocked.

 There are two protocol versions used by this proxy: